MuffinLightning/react-seanbean-sb/README.md

 # react-seanbean-sb
-Sean Bean quotes from Civilization VI, as a React app
+Sean Bean quotes from Civilization VI, as a React app.

+### Dependencies/Credits
+Uses Material-UI and Audio-FX.js

 Deployed on Heroku @ https://sean-bean-soundboard.herokuapp.com/